It is recommended that people aged 65 years and over be vaccinated against pneumococcal and influenza diseases.

 All seniors 65 years and over, including international and interstate visitors, can use Council's community immunisation clinics for these vaccines.

-Influenza (available from 8 April 2019) and pneumococcal vaccines are also available to the following groups:
+Influenza (available from mid-April each year) and pneumococcal vaccines are also available to the following groups:

 Free influenza vaccines are available for:

-- all children from 6 months to less than 5 years of age (State funded)
+- all children from six months to less than five years of age (State funded)

 - pregnant women at any stage of pregnancy (influenza and whooping cough vaccination can be given at the same time or at different times during pregnancy).
 More information about whooping cough and influenza vaccination for pregnant women is available here